Grown, designed and made in London

-I design and make bespoke furniture using the most spectacular British timber.
+I design and make bespoke furniture using timber from London trees.

 Furniture With Provenance

-In many cases I can trace a piece back to the street or park where the tree stood.
-I find this connection reassuring, and means each piece is imbued with a narrative of the material's journey.
+Sourcing my material locally means I can trace a piece back to the street or park where the tree stood.
+This gives my work a distinctive provenance, and instills it with a narrative of the material’s journey.

-Trees have a natural life; we seek out those felled due to illness, age or weather, and give them new life as beautiful furniture.
+Trees have a natural life; I seek out those felled due to illness, age or weather, and give them new life.

 I take pride in saving this wonderful resource from being chipped, creating fine objects that will last generations.

 Where it is not possible to source locally, I use only certified British timber from trusted suppliers.